Niel07-cyber/Niel07-cyber/README.md

 ---

 ### 🤝 Let's Collaborate!
 I love teaming up on cutting-edge open-source projects or complex software challenges.
-I'm always open to discussing:
-- ⚡ **High-performance microservice development**
-- 🐳 **MLOps, pipeline optimization, and infrastructure scaling**
-- 🏗️ **Clean code design systems, custom OOP patterns, and DDD refactoring**

 If you're building something cool, looking for an adaptable full-stack/AI contributor, or just want to talk software architecture—reach out via [LinkedIn](https://www.linkedin.com/in/othniel-aryee-9501a0239/) or drop me an [Email](mailto:aryeeothniel@gmail.com)!

 ---